SMhero/react-template/README.md

-# React Template
+# React Template 📦 ⚛️

 Template for frontend applications based on ReactJS.
-It inspired by problems of beginning a new project when you need a quick start with an standart frontend stack (as ReactJS is) and you won't think about how to implements that right.
+It inspired by problems of beginning a new project when you need a quick start with an standart frontend stack (as ReactJS is) and you don't want to think about how to implements that right.

 ### Stack